Calls for restraint after Israeli raids on 'Iranians' in Syria - Journal du Cameroun

 Iran’s President Hassan Rouhani told German Chancellor Angela Merkel in a telephone call that he did not want “new tensions” in the Middle East.

-Rouhani did not mention of Israel’s strikes in Syria, or those against the Israeli-occupied Golan Heights.
+Rouhani did not mention Israel’s strikes in Syria, or those against the Israeli-occupied Golan Heights.

 But the chairman of his country’s parliamentary committee on foreign affairs, Allaeddine Boroujerdi, condemned the strikes, warning that “Israel has entered a dangerous game”.

-The Israeli raids in Syria, which a monitor said killed 23 fighters, were one of the largest Israeli military operations in recent years and the biggest such assault on Iranian targets, the Israeli military said.
+The Israeli raids in Syria, which a monitor said killed 23 fighters, were one of its largest military operations in recent years and the biggest such assault on Iranian targets, the Israeli military said.

-“We hit nearly all the Iranian infrastructure in Syria,” said Defence Minister Avigdor Lieberman.
+“We hit nearly all the Iranian infrastructure in Syria,” Defence Minister Avigdor Lieberman said.

 “I hope we’ve finished this episode and everyone understood.”